UPPMAX/HPC-python/docs/lesson_plans/20250425/README.md

 From `[Hepner & Newman, 2010]`:

-> WaltherThomas (1996) found five common themes that emerged from her research into
+> WaltherThomas (1996) found five common themes that emerged
+> from her research into
 > how successful co-teachers use their planning time:
 >
 > - `1`.
-Successful co-teachers trust their partners and rely on their partner’s
+Successful co-teachers trust their partners and rely
+>   on their partner’s
 >   strengths and contributions to facilitate the planning process.
 >   These coteaching partnerships have confidence in each other and delegate
 >   responsibilities, knowing that the work will be done.
 > - `2`.
-Successful co-teachers use structured learning environments to help them
+Successful co-teachers use structured learning
+>   environments to help them
 >   use their strengths.
 They use a mix of direct instruction, guided practice,
 >   and individual work with teacher assistance in order to support the needs of
 >   all learners and ensure both co-teachers are equally involved and valued in
 >   the delivering the lesson.
 Having a structured learning environment to plan
 >   for also allows them to focus their planning time on specific types of
 >   activities.
 > - `3`.
-Successful co-teachers ensure that both partners’ contributions are valued,
+Successful co-teachers ensure that both partners'
+>   contributions are valued,
 >   both during planning time and during the lesson.
 There is parity at all
 >   levels, effectively erasing the distinction between the general education
 >   teacher and the special education teacher.
 > - `4`.
 Successful co-teachers create routines to facilitate their planning.
-By using
+>   By using
->   their knowledge of each other’s skills, strengths, and styles, in conjunction
+>   their knowledge of each other’s skills, strengths, and styles,
+>   in conjunction
 >   with planning routines and templates using their limited co-planning time
 >   well.
 > - `5`.
 Successful co-teachers become more skilled over time.
 By combining the
->   qualities listed above and through practice, they find their co-planning time
+>   qualities listed above and through practice, they find their co-planning
+>   time
 >   becomes more productive, comfortable and creative as they work at it.

 About co-teaching planning templates, from `[Hepner & Newman, 2010]`: